bensu/om-routes/README.md

 ```

 Note that we are tagging every `update!` to the navigation state with
 a namespace qualified keyword, `:routing.core/nav`.
+This definitions
+are not strictly necessary for `om-routes` but they are good
+programming practice.
 Now we define a one-to-one mapping
 between the navigation state and a url, producing a [Bidi](https://github.com/juxt/bidi) handler,
-`route`:
+`route`.
+This will tell `om-routes` how to transform a url into a
+navigation map and backwards:

 ```clj
 (defn url->state [{:keys [last-click]}]